tingo-gmbh/php-ews/README.md

 ```

 # Usage
 The library can be used to make several different request types.
-In order to make a request, you need to instantiate a new `ExchangeWebServices` object:
+In order to make a request, you need to instantiate a new `API` object:

 ```php
 $ews = API::fromUsernameAndPassword($server, $username, $password, $options = array());